Download a PDF of this August to-do in the garden list.

-It’s time to start planning your fall vegetables garden!
-Broccoli, cabbage, lettuce, brussels sprouts, celery, kale, collards, peas, and chard can be planted now in the West Bay.
+- It’s time to start planning your fall vegetable garden!
+Broccoli, cabbage, lettuce, celery, kale, collards, peas, and chard can be planted now in the West Bay.
 Wait until September in the East Bay.

-Don’t forget to feed vegetables and flowers with a steady-release fertilizer such as E.B.
-Stone Organics All Purpose.
+- Don’t forget to feed vegetables and flowers with a steady-release fertilizer such as E.B.
+Stone Organics All Purpose Plant Food.